chasesmith95/meshcache/docs/Introduction.md

 Each entity within a query is composed of the following attributes:

 - ### Data
-The data contained within the entity
+The data contained within each identity is associated with the schema of the entity itself.
+This is what the query is looking at.

 - ### Proof
 This is the proof-of-membership within the Proxima Database.
 The Proof itself relies on the Merkle root of the database, and is authenticated with the hash of the value.